Preston, Nevada

 Preston is a census-designated place in White Pine County, Nevada, United States.
+As of the 2020 census, Preston had a population of 76.

 Description

-Preston was established by Mormon settlers in 1876, and named after William B. Preston, the fourth Presiding Bishop of the Church of Jesus Christ of Latter-day Saints between 1884 and 1907.
+Preston was established by Mormon settlers in 1898, and named after William B. Preston, the fourth Presiding Bishop of the Church of Jesus Christ of Latter-day Saints between 1884 and 1907.
 The community's economy is based on agriculture and ranching.
 In the 2010 census Preston had a population of 78.